Infineon/eltt2/README.md

  Additional information:

-\-a:
+-a: <br>
 With the "-a" command you can hash given data with the SHA-1 hash algorithm.
 This hash sequence sends 3 commands [start, update, complete] to the TPM and allows to hash an arbitrary amount of data.
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
  ./eltt2 -a 41624364

- -A:
+-A: <br>
 With the "-A" command you can hash given data with the SHA-256 hash algorithm.
 This hash sequence sends 3 commands [start, update, complete] to the TPM and allows to hash an arbitrary amount of data.
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
 ./eltt2 -A 41624364

- -b:
+-b: <br>
 With the "-b" command you can enter your own TPM command bytes and read the TPM response.
 For example, use the following command to send a TPM2_Startup with startup type CLEAR to the TPM: <br>
  ./eltt2 -b 80010000000C000001440000

- -c:
+-c: <br>
 With the "-c" command you can read the clock values of the TPM.

- -d:
+-d: <br>
 With the "-d" command you can issue a TPM shutdown.
 It has 2 options:
  ./eltt2 -d
  or
  ./eltt2 -d clear    send a TPM2_Shutdown command with shutdown type CLEAR to